Zeftali/COMP3100-Stage-2/Report.md

 * coreReq - No. of CPU cores required
 * memoryReq - No. of memory required
 * diskReq - No. of disk space required
+## The Server class introduces a new constructor which is used to create a new server object to be used as a temporary arraylist for all capable servers.
+This new constructor contains:
+* String type
+* int id
+  * int coreCount
+  * int memory
+  * int disk

 ## Evaluation (2 Pages)

 ## Conclusion (1/4 Page)